raquo/Waypoint/README.md

 However, as soon as you navigate to a different page by means of `pushState(page)` or `replaceState(page)`, the URL will be updated to the canonical URL of the next page, with any extraneous query params removed.

-If you want the initial URL canonicalized (as was done automatically prior to Waypoint 0.4.0), call `router.replaceState(router.$currentPage.now())` on page load.
+If you want the initial URL canonicalized (as was done automatically prior to Waypoint 0.4.0), call `router.replaceState(router.currentPageSignal.now())` on page load.

 If you need to manage large numbers of common query params, consider using [ContextRouteBuilder](#contextroutebuilder)